- Written by Super User

 - Category: IOM en

 International Organization for Migration (IOM) is an international, intergovernmental organization established in 1951 with the aim to assist displaced persons, refugees and migrants in Europe.
-At present, with 169 member states, IOM as a leading international organization in the field of migration acts with governments and migrants in order to manage humane and orderly migration.
+At present, with 173 member states and a further 8 States holding observer status, IOM as a leading international organization in the field of migration acts with governments and migrants in order to manage humane and orderly migration.

 IOM is committed to the principle that humane and orderly migration benefits migrants and society.
 To do so, IOM closely cooperates with intergovernmental and non-governmental partners, state institutions, civil society and migrants in every region of the world, promotes dialogue and cooperation on migration issues, develops research of the migration phenomenon as well as supports governments in understanding the complexity of modern migration.